How to become a UK au pair in 2024

 Just keep in mind that while there are many unique things to do in London for free, it is an incredibly expensive city and might not leave you much of your salary after being an au pair.

 This can make the transition to a new culture a little easier.
+And being an au pair in England is still a fun and enriching experience.

 Alternatively, if you want somewhere more unique in the UK to au pair, Scotland is a fantastic choice.
-Full of it’s own rich culture and stunning landscapes, Scotland will easily win over your heart.
+Full of its own rich culture and stunning landscapes, Scotland will easily win over your heart.

 Perks of applying with Global Work and Travel